DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 She raised both hands.
 “As long as no one chants, I’m fine.”

-Jason reached into his pocket and set a thin, clear ear clip on the table—a tiny curve of almost-nothing.
+Jason reached into his pocket and set a thin, clear ear clip on the table - a tiny curve of almost-nothing.
 The other one was already hooked behind his ear, tucked into hair and shadow.

 “Low tide,” he said under his breath.